aws-samples/sample-cap-quant/data-processing/tick-data-processing/README.md

 }
 ```

-- The data provider's source bucket requires a configured policy, and a sample configuration is shown below:
+- The **data provider**'s source bucket requires a configured policy, and a sample configuration is shown below:

 ```json
 {